 If you or a loved one are experiencing any of the above symptoms, it’s vital to reach out to mental health professional.
 Only they can give you an accurate diagnosis and provide you with the best next steps.
 Having some of these symptoms does not necessarily mean someone has PTSD; they could have an entirely different disorder.
 Be careful not to diagnose yourself or someone else without speaking to a medical professional.

-To receive a diagnosis of PTSD, you must speak with a medical provider.
+According to the U.S. Department of Veterans Affairs, you may have PTSD if you’re still experiencing distressing feelings, thoughts, and/or memories related to a traumatic incident or series of incidents several months after they’ve occurred.
+However, to receive a diagnosis of PTSD, you must speak with a medical provider.
 They will perform a physical exam to rule out any potential health issues causing the symptoms.
 Then, they will do a psychological evaluation and ask you questions about your past and symptoms.
 They may want to know more about the specific event that could have caused your distress.
-Using the DSM-5, they will assess your symptoms and evaluate whether or not you meet the criteria for PTSD.
+Using the DSM-5 (the Diagnostic and Statistical Manual), they will assess your symptoms and evaluate whether or not you meet the criteria for PTSD.
 In people over six years of age, these criteria include:

 It may take some time before someone develops PTSD.
-In some cases, it occurs right after the traumatic experience.
+In some cases, people develop the condition right after the traumatic experience, while for others symptoms may begin long after the traumatic event has ended.
 Since everyone will have a different timeline and experience, it’s important to involve professionals from the beginning.

-Recovering from PTSD is not impossible.
-Many resources exist to help you recover from the events that caused your PTSD.
-Something different will work for everyone, so it’s essential to find the best treatment plan for your situation.
+Recovering from this condition is not impossible.
+Untreated PTSD can cause serious psychological harm over time, but many resources exist to help you recover from the events that caused your PTSD.
+Something different will work for everyone, so it’s essential to find the best, most effective PTSD treatment or PTSD treatments for your situation.
 Sometimes that means trying different therapy methods, switching therapists, or giving a new type of medication a chance.
 Recovery is possible with the right support, mindset, and endurance.
 Remember that you are never alone.

 Besides medication and therapy, you can also take care of your health in these ways: